Mokkatrukki/ols-viikkopelit/README.md

 - **Team Schedule Display**: View game schedules by selecting a team.
 - **Grouped Team Selection**: Teams in the dropdown are grouped by their league/season year (e.g., 2017, 2019) for easier navigation.
 - **Dynamic Game Information**: Displays time, opponent, and field for each match.
-- **Admin Refresh**: Ability for an admin to trigger a refresh of game data from the admin service.
+- **Real-time Data**: Automatically displays latest game data from shared database (no manual refresh needed).

 ## PDF Parsing & Data Extraction (`ols-viikkopelit-admin`)